Personal Branding for Introverts: 4 Key Growth Pillars

 Alejandro Sanoja has been named 1 of the 6 personal branding experts to follow in 2022.
 He is a TEDx and bilingual speaker, an award-winning MBA, and a guest lecturer at the C.T.
 Bauer College of Business.

-How the hell are introverts supposed to thrive in a world that seems to prefer extroverts?
+How are introverts supposed to thrive in a world that seems to prefer extroverts?

 Personal branding for introverts can be a much-needed escape route to this obstacle.